fenago/ruby-programming/lab_guides/Lab_12.md

 configure Solr at the Solr Wiki at [http://wiki.apache.org/solr/FrontPage](http://wiki.apache.org/solr/FrontPage).

-Later in this chapter, we will look briefly at how to use Solr from a Ruby on Rails application, where the acts\_as\_solr plugin takes care of all of the intricacies of XML and HTTP.
+Later in This lab, we will look briefly at how to use Solr from a Ruby on Rails application, where the acts\_as\_solr plugin takes care of all of the intricacies of XML and HTTP.

 #### 12.2.3.
-Ultrafast indexing and searching with FTSearch {#ch12lev2sec3}
+Ultrafast indexing and searching with FTSearch

 The previous two sections have looked at Apache Lucene-based searching and indexing tools.
 In this section, we’re going to look at a more